chrsbell/Hugo-Blog/content/posts/designing-a-serial-keyboard/index.en.md

 ## Circuitry

-My first step in designing the PCB for my keyboard was to pick a CAD program.
+My first step in designing the circuit for my keyboard was to pick a CAD program.
 There are many free and commercial programs available for this purpose, but the ones I'm most familiar with are KiCAD and EAGLE.
 KiCAD has great support for hierarchical sheets and it's free so I went with that.
-At first, I designed the circuit without using hierarchioal sheets but later added them since I had extra time.
+At first, I designed the circuit without using hierarchical sheets but later added them since I had extra time.
 Here are some before and after pics of the full circuit!</br></br>

 {{< gallery hover-effect="grow" caption-effect="fade">}}
   {{< figure src="/images/blog/8-20/sch-before.jpg" caption="Designing the circuit without hierarchical sheets " >}}